 The appraisal is a funny thing.
 When you are buying a house, you secretly want it to come in lower to hopefully negotiate a better deal.
 As a seller, not only do you need it to come in at a value that the lender will fund the loan for, you want as much money as possible.
 Of course, unless you do an appraisal at the start of the process before you take any offers, the appraisal will not help a seller get any more money.
-Still, everyone who has an interest in the transaction wants to ensure an accurate home appraisal in Los Angeles.
+Still, everyone who has an interest in the transaction wants to ensure an accurate home appraisal in Riverside.

 Prepare the Home

 Preparing the home is something to do just to garner the best possible price for the property.
 This starts long before the house gets on the market.
 It involves cleaning inside and out, removing any junk or clutter and fixing little things like ripped screens or replacing cabinet hardware.
 Landscaping and painting are two simple and affordable things that also help a home reach its maximum value and get the most accurate appraisal.

 Perform Due Diligence

 The appraiser is looking at more than just the home for sale.
 He is looking at the similar size and condition homes in a proximal area to the home in escrow.
 Your real estate agent should have done a lot of the due diligence at the start.
 This means you should know that your home meets the market values in current market conditions.
 An average home will warrant less than a completely redone home with new everything.
 Talk to your real estate agent about what the best comparables are to your home in the area over the past three to six months.

 Be Ready When the Appraiser Arrives